 Those looking for an adrenaline shot will get it here!
 A gradient of maximum 106% makes this the steepest funicular in Europe.
 Built to transport the heavy construction materials for the Gelmer dam, the funicular is today open for adventure-seeking hikers and transports them up in no time up to 1860 m. above sea level.
 Once at the top, a walk around the turquoise coloured lake is a must, or a hike up to the Gelmer hut for some more spectacular views.

-Tickets can be purchased one day in advance with payment in cash at the Tourist Center Grimseltor in Innertkirchen.
-These tickets have to be chanced at the cash-desk of the funicular, where you will be given a reserved time card for the lift.
+Important note: The purchased ticket-vouchers have to be chanced at the cash-desk of the funicular at latest 15 min. before the ride, where you will be given a reserved time card for the lift.

 Hours of Operation